-In managing and settling insurance Covered Claims including overseeing all repair and rebuilding work carried out as part of the claims settlement process, and funding settlement of those insurance claims through existing reserves, reinsurance proceeds, liquidation of investments and by recourse to Crown funding pursuant to the terms of the Crown Support Deed and Uncalled Capital facility, Southern Response will, as required by the Crown Support Deed -
+In managing and settling insurance claims made by Southern Response policyholders arising from the Canterbury earthquake events up until 5 April 2012, including overseeing all repair and rebuilding work carried out as part of the claims settlement process, and funding settlement of those insurance claims through existing reserves, reinsurance proceeds, liquidation of investments and (if there should be a shortfall) by recourse to Crown funding pursuant to the terms of the Crown Support Deed and Uncalled Capital facility, Southern Response will, as required by the Crown Support Deed -

-- a) Operate and manage the business in accordance with its policies and procedures, and generally : - in a proper, prudent and efficient manner, and - in a manner that prudently manages Southern Response's operating costs in the same way that a prudent and solvent run-off insurer would manage those expenses. - b) Implement, and comply with, any specific service standards which are - consistent with the Fair Insurance Code (or any replacement thereof however described) issued by the Insurance Council of New Zealand from time to time, and - requested by the Crown, acting reasonably. - c) Ensure that all claims arising from the Canterbury earthquakes are processed promptly, fairly and efficiently and settled at least as quickly as the claims of other similar insurers (having regard to factors such as the number of claims and policy conditions of such insurers, and, where applicable, any requirements of the Earthquake Commission that are legally binding on Southern Response). - d) Co-operate fully with all other insurers (including the Earthquake Commission) and agencies of the Crown in dealing with its claims and other Canterbury Earthquake related matters (including the sharing of data and information) to achieve effective outcomes and ensure an overall efficient claims management cost structure. - e) Operate and manage the business in accordance with this Statement of Intent and comply with the Statement of Intent's requirements relating to claims and other Canterbury earthquake matters.
+- a) Operate and manage the business in accordance with its policies and procedures, and generally: - in a proper, prudent and efficient manner, and - in a manner that prudently manages Southern Response's operating costs in the same way that a prudent and solvent run-off insurer would manage those expenses - b) Implement, and comply with, any specific service standards which are - consistent with the Fair Insurance Code (or any replacement thereof however described) issued by the Insurance Council of New Zealand from time to time, and - requested by the Crown, acting reasonably - c) Ensure that all claims arising from the Canterbury earthquakes are processed promptly, fairly and efficiently and settled at least as quickly as the claims of other similar insurers (having regard to factors such as the number of claims and policy conditions of such insurers, and, where applicable, any requirements of the Earthquake Commission that are legally binding on Southern Response) - d) Co-operate fully with all other insurers (including the Earthquake Commission) and agencies of the Crown in dealing with its claims and other Canterbury Earthquake related matters (including the sharing of data and information) to achieve effective outcomes and ensure an overall efficient claims management cost structure. - e) Operate and manage the business in accordance with this Statement of Intent and comply with the Statement of Intent's requirements relating to claims and other Canterbury earthquake matters.